vv9k/pkger/README.md

 ```

 ## Usage
-To install `pkger` clone and build this repository with `crago build --release`.
+To install `pkger` clone and build this repository with `cargo build --release`.

 To use `pkger` you need a [docker daemon running on a tcp port](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd).
 After that run: